Actipro/WPF-Controls/Documentation/topics/supported-technologies.md

 The products work best at design-time with the following IDEs:

 - Visual Studio 2022
-- Visual Studio 2019

 > [!NOTE]
 > Older versions of Visual Studio should also work when building applications that use Actipro @@PlatformName controls but may not fully support all designer features and are not actively tested with new releases.
+For example, Visual Studio 2019 does not support .NET 6+, so it should only be used for applications that target .NET Framework.
+>
-Please understand that Actipro Support may not be able assist with issues arising from the use of unsupported IDEs.
+> Please understand that Actipro Support may not be able assist with issues arising from the use of unsupported IDEs.

 > [!IMPORTANT]
-> Our [Sample Browser](quick-starts.md) application requires the .NET SDK.
+> Our [Sample Browser](quick-starts.md) application project configuration requires the .NET SDK even if targeting .NET Framework.